piraeusdatastore/runc-etcd/README.md

 # Etcd by RunC

+## ToDo
+* add etcd backup
+* add etcd TLS

 ## Overview

 This project builds a bash script to containerize etcd by systemd-controlled runc.
 It provides only the basic initiation, join and removal operations of etcd cluster, and is NOT meant to perform all the functions of etcdctl.

+## Motivation

+As many agile applications depend on Etcd for persistence, Etcd itself should NOT be agilely deployed.
+It needs to be deployed in a decoupled and consolidated manner.

 ## Structure